 Let’s cut to the chase.
 Do not lock your joints!
-Some teachers are telling their students to lock the knees in certain asanas especially balancing asanas.
+Some teachers are telling their students to lock the knees or elbows in certain asanas especially balancing asanas.
 These yoga teachers have no understanding of biomechanics or anatomy.
 Talk to any doctor or physical therapist and you will learn there are no rewards for locking joints (hyperextending), but there are definite risks.
-It doesn’t matter, which Guru or master says to lock the knees, roll up your mat and leave the class because you only have one set of knees.
+Furthermore, it doesn’t matter, which Guru or master says to lock the knees.
+It would be wise to leave class, because you only have one set of knees.

-Sometimes during different types of yoga classes, the yoga instructor will tell the students to lock their knee.
+Sometimes, during different types of yoga classes, the yoga instructor will tell the students to lock their knee.
 This is a misunderstanding of information regarding anatomy.
-A yoga instructor who does not understand anatomy or how to communicate is one to be avoided.
+Nevertheless, a yoga instructor who does not understand anatomy or how to communicate is one to be avoided.
 Supposedly, they claim to actually mean to “draw the knee up” to tighten muscles of the leg.
 If you draw up without locking, this gives the muscles around the knee great support.
-However, your knees should always remain slightly bent to avoid any issues in the long run it can take some practice to get this right.
+However, your knees should always remain slightly bent to avoid any issues.
+In the long run, it can take some practice to get this technique right.

 Do not lock your joints, because once a joint is damaged it starts to cause damage throughout the body.
-After an injury, your body wants to avoid pain and automatically will not want an injured joint to move into pain.
-This is why people and animals limp when injuring a joint.
+After an injury, your body wants to avoid pain.
+You will not want your injured joint to move into pain.
+Consequently, this is why people and animals limp when injuring a joint.
 This results in a locked joint or a joint that is out of balance.
 The results are much like a domino effect.
 Once one joint goes wrong, they all start to follow.
 The body works simultaneously and should be taken care of as a whole.
-To avoid locking your joints is very important to practice, if you are participating in yoga training sessions.
-Sometimes even over time a joint injury can lead to issues such as osteoarthritis.
+To avoid locking your joints is very important to practice, when you are participating in classes.
+Sometimes, a joint injury can lead to issues such as osteoarthritis.

 © Copyright – Aura Wellness Center – Publications Division